SHIMANO Di2, SRAM eTAP AXS OR ??? – WHAT’S BEST FOR YOU

 For those who ride in the mountains a good deal, Shimano has engineered their new 11-speed rear derailleurs to handle up to 11-30 cassettes (11-12-13-14-15-17-19-21-24-27-30) with the standard short cage.
 You can get 32 and even 34 tooth Ultegra 11-speed cassettes for you ultimate climbers with the medium cage Ultegra rear derailleur.

-Beyond the better rhythm you get from the smaller jumps on a wider range 11-speed cassette, 11-speed groupsets function better than older 10-speed ones do.
+Beyond the better rhythm you get from the smaller jumps and/or wider range 11 and 12-speed cassette, these groupsets function better than older 10-speed ones do.
 And it’s got nothing to do with the number of speeds.
-Instead, the advancements made in shifter, derailleur and braking functionality and the performance built into the new 11-speed models make them far better than those in the best 10-speed models of yesteryear.
+Instead, the advancements made in shifter, derailleur and braking functionality and the performance built into the new 11 and 12-speed models make them far better than those in the best 10-speed models of yesteryear.

-The new 11-speed groupsets shift quicker, smoother, and more efficiently than the 10-speed (and earlier 11-speed) ones.
+The new 11- and 12-speed groupsets shift quicker, smoother, and more efficiently than the 10-speed (and earlier 11-speed) ones.
 Their brakes have better action between the levers and calipers.
 The caliper openings are wide enough to take and apply good leverage on today’s wider wheels and tires, something that few 10-speed calipers will do well and some, not at all.

-Add it all up and going from 10- to 11-speed will make a big difference in your cycling performance and enjoyment.
+Add it all up and going from 10 to 11 or 12-speed will make a big difference in your cycling performance and enjoyment.

 I know I’ll get an argument on this from some traditionalists that love the classic gear.
 Campy owners will tell me that nothing is better made or as durable or rebuildable as their old groupsets.
 It’s the same argument I’ll get about mechanical vs. electronic groupsets, for titanium and steel frames vs. carbon ones, or alloy vs carbon wheelsets, etc.

 I love your cyclist’s pride but I’ll respectfully tell you that all those companies (even Campy) that made this great gear in the first place have moved on to making new, better performing components and groupsets.
-Indeed, as I recounted above, Campy was one the first to go 11-speed, only sells a 10-speed on their least expensive of 7 groupsets now, and was one of the earliest developers of electronic shifting.
+Indeed, as I recounted above, Campy was one the first to go 11-speed, now only sells a 12-speed (even though there is still plenty of 11-speed Campy gear at many retail outlets), and was one of the earliest developers of electronic shifting.

 If your wheels are made with 10-speed hubs, they won’t fit an 11-speed groupset.
 If you dropped a lot of money on those wheels, you might be hesitant to move to an 11-speed groupset.
 Then again, if your wheels are made with 10-speed hubs they are probably quite old and may be ready for an upgrade themselves to something wider, more comfortable, stiffer, more responsive, etc.